stundenblume/platypus_doc/docs/source/rpi/os-install.rst

 For other embedded computers (e.g. ODroid), execute:

-.. note:: describ here how to expand the Image on Odroid
+.. note:: describe here how to expand the Image on Odroid

 Backing Up an Image File